 The condition known as Prothrombin 20210 is due to a mutation of the prothrombin gene.
 If you have the condition, you will tend to have slightly stickier blood due to higher prothrombin levels.

 Prothrombin 20210 is present in 2 in 100 people of European origin.
-This means that the risk of having a venous thrombosis is twice that of someone without the condition.

 Prothrombin 20210 does not increase the risk of arterial thrombosis, so there is no increased risk of heart attacks or strokes.